wisecubeai/pubmed-parser/README.md

 # Pubmed Parser

+This project is an attempt to create a Java parser for the Pubmed XML as defined by the [Pubmed DTD](https://dtd.nlm.nih.gov/ncbi/pubmed/out/pubmed_190101.dtd)

 The Pubmed Parser gives Java developers an efficient and standard way of mapping between Pubmed XML and Java code.
-Java developers using the Pubmed Parser more productive because they can write less code themselves and do not have to be experts in XML.
-Pubmed Parser makes it easier for developers to extend their applications with XML and Web Services technologies.
+Java developers using the Pubmed Parser are more productive because they can write less code themselves and do not have to be experts in parsing Pubmed XML.

 The Pubmed Parser enables developers to perform the following operations:
 - Unmarshal Pubmed XML content into a Java representation
 - Access and update the Java representation
 - Marshal the Java representation of the Pubmed XML content back into XML content

-This project is an attempt to parse the Pubmed XML as defined by the Pubmed DTD (https://dtd.nlm.nih.gov/ncbi/pubmed/out/pubmed_190101.dtd)

 # Requirements